Why Checklists Matter

 How to Avoid Scope Creep

 Start with the smallest possible version of your game.
-If you are making a platformer, your first milestone should be: one character, one level, one enemy type, jump to the end.
+If you're making a platformer, your first milestone should be: one character, one level, one enemy type, jump to the end.
 That is it.
-You can always add more later, but you cannot add more if you never finish.
+You can always add more later, but you can't add more if you never finish.

 Here is a rule that will save you months of work: if you can remove a feature and the game still works, remove it.
-You do not need a crafting system.
-You do not need a dialogue tree.
-You do not need procedural generation.
+You don't need a crafting system.
+You don't need a dialogue tree.
+You don't need procedural generation.
 You need a game that someone can play from start to finish.
 Everything else is a bonus.

 Set a deadline and stick to it.
-It does not matter if the deadline is two weeks or two months — pick a date and commit.
+It doesn't matter if the deadline is two weeks or two months — pick a date and commit.
 When that date arrives, ship what you have.
 A finished small game teaches you more than an unfinished ambitious one ever will.

 Tracking Progress and Staying Motivated

 The whole point of a checklist is that you check things off.
 Every time you complete a task, mark it done.
 That visual progress — watching the percentage climb from 20% to 50% to 80% — is fuel.
-It reminds you that you are actually getting somewhere.
+It reminds you that you're actually getting somewhere.

 Celebrate the small wins.
 Got your character moving?
 That is worth a moment of satisfaction.
 Finished your first complete level?
 Take a break and feel good about it.
 These small victories add up, and they keep you from burning out during the long stretches of bug fixing and polish.